 Yes, we’re talking about the wet-look hairstyle, which graced the runways of Prabal Gurung, Creatures of Comfort, 3.1 Phillip Lim, Jason Wu, Coach, and Fenty Puma by Rihanna, to name a few.
 In other words, this is your proof that looking like you just got caught in a freak rainstorm on the way to work is now incredibly chic.

-Rihanna totally embraced the wet-look in her Fenty Puma show last week.
-Not only with the hair, but with super dewey arms and legs, too.
+Rihanna totally embraced the wet-look in her Fenty Puma show.
+Not only with the hair, but with super dewy arms and legs, too.
 Some models, like this one, even had towels draped over their shoulders for an "I just came from the beach" vibe.
 Hairstylist Yusef Williams used Dyson products to style the models' hair.

 This look is perfect for those of us who might be a little hesitant to go for the full-on super-wet look.
 Just the roots are slick, combed back into dry, shiny waves.
 Consider it this year's chic substitution for a ponytail—a great option for when you want to pull your hair away from your face.

 Creatures of Comfort's take on the wet look aligned with Coach's.
-Instead of seemingly drenched locks, the models' hair looked like it was halfway dry.
+Instead of seemingly drenched locks, the models' hair looked like it was half dry.
 "The key to this look is putting in the work with your natural hair texture," said stylist Justine Marjan.
-"Using the mousse and hair spray will help to achieve an almost sweaty, dirty hairstyle, as if you are coming off of the beach or from a safari."
-She used Tresemmé Extra Hold Mousse ($4) and Tres Two Extra Hold Hairspray ($6).
+"Using the mousse and hair spray will help to achieve an almost sweaty, dirty hairstyle as if you are coming off of the beach or from a safari."
+She used Tresemmé Extra Hold Mousse ($5) and Tres Two Extra Hold Hairspray ($6).

 Now, for the wet look to end all wet looks, we have this look from the Prabal Gurung show.
-Stylist Anthony Turner, for Hot Tools and Wella, used the Hot Tools 1 1/4 Marcel Curling Iron ($45) in alternating directions, to get a loose, tousled look.
-After spritzing the hair with water, he slicked it down with Wella Professional EIMI Sculpt Force ($11).
-Finally, he topped off the look with Wella Professional EIMI Glam Mist Shine Mist ($19) for extra glisten and gleam.
+Stylist Anthony Turner, for Hot Tools and Wella, used the Hot Tools 1 1/4 Marcel Curling Iron ($36) in alternating directions, to get a loose, tousled look.
+After spritzing the hair with water, he slicked it down with Wella Professional EIMI Sculpt Force.
+Finally, he topped off the look with Wella Professional EIMI Glam Mist Shine Mist for extra glisten and gleam.

-To see how looks like these are conceptualized and created, watch us go backstage at the Cushnie et Ochs s/s 18 show with celeb hairstylist Justine Marjan.
+To see how these looks are conceptualized and created, we went backstage at the Cushnie et Ochs S/S 18 show with celeb hairstylist Justine Marjan.